 IP access lists are not as secure as commonly assumed.
 For example, an employee who has IP restrictions authorized on a mobile network hotspot with a CGNAT address, or at co-working space, essentially permits any connection from that network to see the IP address

 Open port usage is downright crazy.

 Historically, IP addresses and open ports were designed to solve building-to- building connectivity with firewalls at both ends, not distributed, remote users.

 The Trusted Remote Access Solution for VPCs

 Make new or existing VPC deployments undiscoverable by hackers, eliminating the risk of DDoS or malicious attacks and VPC services breaches: no changes to your VPC infrastructure or networking.

-Access your VPCs and VPC services from any location eliminating the manual and error-prone practice of whitelisting IP addresses for your remote developers and engineers.
+Access your VPCs and VPC services from any location eliminating the manual and error-prone practice of IP restriction lists for your remote developers and engineers.